 Because I want convenience and simplicity when I travel, I always used to use makeup remover wipes.
 Unfortunately, these are often made of non-biodegradable plastic fibres and cause havoc when they’re flushed down the toilet.
 Reusable make up remover pads are so easy to use and much better for the environment.
 They also come with a cotton bag to store them and to use for washing when you pop them in the washing machine with your clothes.
 Easy!
 I’ve also just bought a solid cleanser bar from Lush to try out, so no more plastic bottles of cleanser either.

 Boys you can look away now, but ladies think about how much plastic waste and non-recyclable material we use every month.
 I’m working on a separate post just about this, but there are lots of ways to have a more environmentally friendly period.
-Menstrual cups, reusable sanitary pads and period panties are all ways we can reduce waste when we’re riding the crimson wave.
+Menstrual cups, and period panties are all ways we can reduce waste when we’re riding the crimson wave.
 Once you’ve got past the ick factor of cleaning them, the planet will thank you for it!

 Products from Amazon.com